swimlane/DocSPA/README.md

 ## How it works

 A DocSPA site is a <abbr title="Single Page Application">SPA</abbr> powered by Angular and the Angular CLI.
 If you've used the Angular CLI before you already know a lot about the DocSPA infrastructure.
 If you built Angular applications before, customizing a DocSPA site will be a familiar experience.
-If you are not familar with Angular, no worries, out-of-the-box DocSPA provides a simple experience so you can get right to your [content](https://swimlane.github.io/DocSPA/content).
+If you are not familiar with Angular, no worries, out-of-the-box DocSPA provides a simple experience so you can get right to your [content](https://swimlane.github.io/DocSPA/content).

 As mentioned DocSPA is a Angular SPA.
 It uses Angular CLI tools for the build process.
 Once built and deployed the DocSPA site will generate HTML content on-the-fly from your markdown content.
 Markdown files are converted to HTML using (remark)[https://remark.js.org/].
 Remark plugins (both DocSPA internal and third-party) handle all markdown extensions.
 In addition, the DocSPA site supports custom elements (one of the key features of the Web Components standard) and includes custom elements that allows [live Angular examples](https://swimlane.github.io/DocSPA/features#runtime-content) within markdown!